UC Irvine School of Medicine: Academics

+Willed Body Program

+The UC Irvine School of Medicine runs a Willed Body Program, which allows individuals to donate their bodies to support medical education and research.
+These donations are essential for training medical students, residents, and healthcare professionals by providing hands-on experience in gross anatomy and surgical techniques.

+Under the direction of faculty members, including Dr. Jamie Wikenheiser, the program integrates cadaveric dissection with surgical training, giving students and physicians the opportunity to develop a deeper understanding of human anatomy in a clinical context.

+UCI ensures that all donations are treated with respect and care, following ethical and legal guidelines.
+After their use, donors are cremated and their ashes scattered at sea, at no cost to their families.

 Campus

 In 2010, UC Irvine opened its $40.5 million, 65,000-square-foot (6,000 m2) on-campus medical education building that provides a simulation training center along with clinical laboratories and telemedicine stations.

 The UC Irvine School of Medicine was the first medical school in the country to adopt a totally tablet-based curriculum.